General information on the gambling system reform

 -

 The basis for the reform is not gambling proceeds but the prevention and reduction of gambling-related harm.
 However, as laid out in the Government Programme, the aim is also to steer gambling to a supply regulated by means of the new Gambling Act.
-This supply is estimated to impact on proceeds from gambling.
+This supply is estimated to impact proceeds from gambling.

 At the same time, it should be taken into account that the reform is estimated to reduce the market share of Veikkaus Oy.
 The proceeds of Veikkaus Oy are funnelled in their entirety to its current owner, the state of Finland.